Wildmoor Heath

 This sloping site has wet and dry heath and woodland.
 There are also areas of bog which are grazed by Dexter cattle to keep down the growth of coarse purple moor-grass; twenty species of damselfly and dragonfly have been recorded in the bogs and plants include bog asphodel, butterwort, round-leaved sundew and white beaked-sedge.

+There is no doubt that this will help to protect many species found on the lowland heath.
+This beautiful conservation area attracts people from different places in the United Kingdom.